PFAS and livestock

 Agriculture Victoria is working with the community and other government agencies to ensure that the livestock sector understands issues relating to per- and poly-fluoroalkyl substances (PFAS).
 This includes providing assistance to relevant authorities undertaking human health risk assessments.

 Advice from the Environment Protection Authority (EPA) informs the human health risk associated with consumption of livestock, and EPA communicates advice regarding potential impacts on personal consumption.

-Decisions on retail food consumption are made by Victoria's Chief Health Officer in the Department of Health and Human Services (DHHS) in conjunction with relevant agencies.
+Decisions on retail food consumption are made by Victoria's Chief Health Officer in the Department of Health (DH) in conjunction with relevant agencies.